microchip-pic-avr-examples/pic16f13145-quadrature-decoder-timers-mplab-mcc/README.md

 ## Concept

 This application showcases the capabilities of the CLB peripheral by creating a logic circuit that decodes the waveforms from a rotary encoder.
 Each time a clockwise or counterclockwise condition is detected, one clock cycle pulse is generated on the corresponding output line (clockwise or counterclockwise).
 The output signals are routed as clock sources for TMR0 and TMR1, the timers being used to count the ticks.
 The total numbers of encoder increments is obtained by subtracting the values read from timers.
+By using timers as counters to store the rotation information, the CPU does not need to monitor the decoder signal and can simply calculate the total rotation since its last check when a new rotation value is needed.
 The decoder circuit implementation is figured in the picture below:

 <br><img src="images/clb_full_circuit.png" width="800">